Common feelings and emotions after having surgery – Is it normal to feel emotional after having cosmetic surgery?

 Enjoying the excitement of watching your own surgery recovery

 Do you remember the episode of The Real Housewives of Beverly Hills where Kim holds a ‘coming out’ party following her rhinoplasty?
 Her surgeon attends the party, dramatically removes the bandages, and Kim enthusiastically reveals her new nose to the crowd of guests.
-Sure, this was a little outrageous, however, you can imagine how thrilled she was feeling.
+Sure, this was a little outrageous, however, you can imagine her feelings.

 You may not feel the need to throw a party, but there will certainly be excited when your own bandages come off.
 There may be some remnants of swelling and bruising, however at this point you’ve made it past the most difficult recovery period.
 You will begin to feel more like yourself, and be excited about the final results.

 Self-confidence and Positive Self Beliefs Go a Long Way During Times of Stress and Change

 Plenty of research has been done in regards to patient self-image after cosmetic surgery, and to qualities such as resiliency and positive thinking.

 - The results are overwhelmingly positive.